punkpeye/awesome-mcp-devtools/README.md

 > Libraries & platforms for hosting MCP servers.

 - [Glama](https://glama.ai/mcp/servers) – offers hosting of open-source MCP servers, enabling developers and enterprises to easily discover build, manage MCP servers.

+## Templates

+> Example code ready to be made into a component of an MCP system.

+- [dart-mcp-server-template](https://github.com/jhgaylor/dart-mcp-server-template) 🎯 - A template repository for creating Dart MCP servers.
+Provides a starting point with Docker configuration, http+stdio transport bindings, and a standard Dart project structure

 ## Resources